IttetsuFukuda/InferenceFromPicture/README.md

 # InferenceFromPicture

-1. androidで撮影
+1. take a photo with android camera
-2. 学習済pytorchモデルを用いて推論
+2. inference what the object is, using pretrained neural network
-3. 結果を表示
+3. show result

 ## example